 Prerequisites

-You will have a much easier time understanding the ways for setting up the Kafka to PostgreSQL Integration if you have gone through the following aspects:
+You will have a much easier time understanding the ways to set up the integration if you have gone through the following aspects:

 - Working knowledge of PostgreSQL.